ProteGO-Safe/specs/specs/api-en.md

 `api_version`  - API version supported by the application (by default 1)

 `user_id` - user identifier assigned by server.
-Can be empty before registering the user
+Can be empty if user is not yet registered

 `lang` - two-letter code for the language of the phone